webmin/webmin.com/content/about.md

 ## Intro

 Webmin is a web-based system administration tool for Unix-like servers, and services with over 1,000,000 installations worldwide.
-Using it, it is possible to configure operating system internals, such as users, disk quotas, services or configuration files, as well as modify, and control open-source apps, such as **BIND** DNS Server, **Apache** HTTP Server, **PHP**, **MySQL**, and many more.
+Using it, it is possible to configure operating system internals, such as users, disk quotas, services or configuration files, as well as modify, and control open-source apps, such as **BIND** DNS Server, **Apache** HTTP Server, **PHP**, **MariaDB/MySQL**, and many more.

 Webmin consists of a simple web server, and a number of sub-programs which directly update system files like `/etc/fstab` and `/etc/passwd`.
 The web server and all sub-programs are written in Perl version 5, and use no non-standard Perl modules.